Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/reporting-and-visualization-controls/diagram/properties.md

 <td>Fields</td>

-<td><span style="FONT-WEIGHT: normal">A list of fields that are displayed for a node.
-Fields are displayed inside the node. <span style="FONT-WEIGHT: normal"><span style="FONT-WEIGHT: normal">For information on specific properties, see Field Properties below.</td>
+<td>A list of fields that are displayed for a node.
+Fields are displayed inside the node.
+For information on specific properties, see Field Properties below.</td>

 </tr>